Les Misérables (2019 film): Production

 In October 2018, it was announced Damien Bonnard, Alexis Manenti and Djebril Zonga had joined the cast of the film, with Ladj Ly directing from a screenplay he wrote alongside Giordano Gederlini and Alexis Manenti.

 Release

 The film had its world premiere at the Cannes Film Festival on 15 May 2019.
 Shortly after, Amazon Studios acquired U.S. distribution rights to the film.
 It also screened at the Toronto International Film Festival on 10 September 2019.
 It was released in France on 20 November 2019 by Le Pacte.
 It was released in the United States on 10 January 2020.

 Reception

 Box office

-Les Misérables grossed $330,181 in the United States and Canada and $18,8 million in other territories for a worldwide total of $19.2 million, against a production budget of about $2.5 million.
+By 31 December 2019, 1,7 million tickets had been sold for Les Misérables in France.
+It grossed $330,181 in the United States and Canada and $18,8 million in other territories for a worldwide total of $19.2 million, against a production budget of about $2.5 million.